Tracey Ullman's Show: Tracey Breaks the News

-On 26 May 2017, the BBC announced that it had ordered a new topical half hour Tracey Ullman special, Tracey Breaks the News for BBC One.
-The show is inspired by and due to air shortly after the 2017 United Kingdom general election.
-Impersonations expected are Angela Merkel, Nicola Sturgeon, as well as Ullman's first take on Prime Minister Theresa May and Melania Trump.
-Like Tracey Ullman's Show, it will feature a mix of famous and everyday people all reacting to the aftermath of the general election along with the anniversary of the Brexit vote.
-It will include the reaction of not only the UK, but Europeans and Russians.
+On 26 May 2017, the BBC announced that it had ordered a new topical half-hour Tracey Ullman special, Tracey Breaks the News, for BBC One.
+The show was inspired by and due to air shortly after the 2017 United Kingdom general election.
+Expected impersonations included Angela Merkel and Nicola Sturgeon, as well as Ullman's first takes on Prime Minister Theresa May and Melania Trump.
+Like Tracey Ullman's Show, it features a mix of famous and everyday people reacting to the aftermath of the general election along with the anniversary of the Brexit vote.
+It includes the reactions of not only the UK, but also Europeans and Russians.
 "I'm excited the BBC has asked me to make a show at this time.
 We've decided to shake it up with a more topical format because things move so fast these days it's like every 10 minutes I'm voting for something.
-There's never been a better time to be imitating world famous political women, and I admire and thank them all: Angela Merkel, Nicola Sturgeon, and my home girl newbie Theresa May.
+There's never been a better time to be imitating world-famous political women, and I admire and thank them all: Angela Merkel, Nicola Sturgeon, and my home girl newbie Theresa May.
 I can't wait to get stuck in – thanks to the BBC and my brilliant team.
 It really is a privilege."

 Reception

 Critical response

-Series one received generally favourable reviews from critics.
+Series 1 received generally favourable reviews from critics.
 Metacritic rated the series 70/100 based on 7 reviews.
 Several critics chided the BBC's decision to give the show a 'graveyard' time slot.
 Ullman responded that she didn't believe there was "appointment TV" anymore, and that people could watch whenever they wanted on catch up.

 In the show's second series, a sketch involving Christian discrimination was lauded by Christian commentators.
 A sketch which turns the tables on victim blaming in sexual assault cases received international critical acclaim after it went viral on social media (even in China).
 The sketch was viewed over 32 million times.